Elementary Education (Pre K-4) Major

 The Elementary Education PK4 major is an accredited program approved by the Pennsylvania Department of Education (PDE) and aligned with the requirements for teacher certification in PK4.
 Students will also engage with content and pedagogical approaches relevant to grades 5 and 6 which will enable them to add certification for grades 5 and 6 via additional testing.
 Throughout the Elementary Education PK4 program, students integrate theory with practice through coursework and field experiences in PK4 classrooms in local schools.

-The undergraduate Teacher Education programs are built upon a strong liberal arts curriculum provided through the General Education Program (GEP) at Saint Joseph’s University.
+The undergraduate Teacher Education programs are built upon a strong liberal arts curriculum provided through the Cornerstone Core Curriculum (CCC) at Saint Joseph’s University.
 This enables students to integrate their understanding of interdisciplinary content with an understanding of developmentally appropriate pedagogy.

 Goal 1: The student will demonstrate an understanding of learner development.